Service to Others

 Our curriculum produces independent, critical thinkers who are imbued with the virtues and social graces espoused by the classical development of humans, preparing them to be successful in any endeavor while making a positive impact on our society.

 Experiential Education is the bedrock of our curriculum.
 It is a hands-on, authentic education that develops the whole person through purposeful engagement, critical analysis, mindful reflection, and synthesis.
-Almondale Academy employs the predominant disciplines of Project-based education, Expeditionary learning, and Service learning in all thee modes of educational settings: formal, informal, and non-formal education.
+Almondale Academy employs the predominant disciplines of Project-based education, Expeditionary learning, and Service learning in all three modes of educational settings: formal, informal, and non-formal education.

 - Leadership attributes are developed through experiences requiring initiative, decision-making, and accountability.